MicahCortese/Single-Page-CV/README.md

 # Single-Page-CV
 A single-page HTML CV to showcase career history.
+Built entirely in HTML.